Increasing Aspiration.

 Workforce pressures in health & social care

-– Recruitment and retention challenges in NHS and care Sector
+– Recruitment and retention challenges in the NHS and the care Sector

 – Need for new entry routes via apprenticeships, upskilling, and employment pathways

-– 1 in 5 GP appointment are non-medical (linked to work, money, housing, stress)
+– 1 in 5 GP appointments are non-medical (linked to work, money, housing, stress)

 – Higher reliance on fit notes suggests gaps in keeping residents in work or transitioning them back into employment